-i stopped by my parents' house to get the laser measuring tool, before going to the cafe to pick up the t-square that i'd forgot. i then returned home to upload the supplies, while loading the car back up with things i needed to return (like the 2x3 i bought yesterday that i found out was too short). back to the cafe one last time, my mother packed me some lunch, and i finally biked home by 3:20pm, where i had lunch.
+i stopped by my parents' house to get the laser measuring tool, before going to the cafe to pick up the t-square that i'd forgot. i then returned home to drop off the supplies, while loading the car back up with things i needed to return (like the 2x3 i bought yesterday that i found out was too short; i'd return them at some future date). back to the cafe one last time, my mother packed me some lunch, and i finally biked home by 3:20pm, where i had lunch.

 around 6pm i started working in the bathroom again. i discovered a few more drywall screws that needed to be cut. this time it wasn't as easy as the screw i cut this morning. i smelled burning and i had to pry out the mangled nails, they never severed cleanly.